proophsoftware/event-machine-docs/docs/tutorial/part_VII.md

 Congratulations!
 You've mastered the Event Machine tutorial.
 There are two bonus parts available to learn more about **custom projections** and **testing with Event Machine**.
+And another two bonus parts introduce **Event Machine Flavours**.
+Choose your own Flavour and maximize your very personal developer experience with Event Machine.

 The current implementation is available as a **demo** branch of `proophsoftware/event-machine-skeleton`.
-There is a second branch called **demo-oop** available that contains a similar implementation, but the `Building` aggregate is designed using an object oriented approach rather than the functional approach shown in the tutorial.
-If you like that OOP style more you can of course use that.

-Functional programming fans might dislike the static class methods.
-You can also use real functions instead of static class methods, but you have to configure *composer* to always require the files containing your functions.
-It's up to you.

 The Event Machine API docs contain a lot more details.
 Last but not least, a reminder that the prooph software team offers commercial project support and workshops for Event Machine and the prooph components.